Extract Data from PDFs to Airtable using OpenAI

 trigger tab record created.png

-needs data view record created trigger.png
+documents needs data trigger.png

 3. Finally, click Save at the bottom of the screen.